Rewards & Sanctions

 We believe that a partnership with parents/carers is essential in promoting high standards of work and behaviour amongst children and we will keep parents regularly informed about their child’s progress.

 We also believe that high standards of work and behaviour should be encouraged through a system of rewards for our children.
 We look for every opportunity to celebrate success and achievement, rewarding good behaviour, high attendance, effort, progress, academic achievement and many other areas of attainment.
-Children receive “Happy Certificates” and “Gold Certificates” (which they bring home) and are entered in the roll of honour book throughout the week.
+Children receive “Rainbow Award Certificates” (which they bring home, parent are contacted by a member of the Senior Leadership Team to share their child’s success) and are entered in the roll of honour book throughout the week (an award where is recognise how our children are acting out the Christian Values).
 This is celebrated as a whole school, during community Friday school worship.
 We have “house teams”, which encourage the children to develop a team identity through a collaborative approach.

 Behaviour in school is exemplary.”(Ofsted 2012) There are excellent role models and clear expectations which encourages children to behave well.
 The school has a system of consequences for children who choose to behave in an unacceptable way.
 We use the language of choice to encourage the children to understand that they are responsible for their own actions and the impact this has on other children in the school.